michelole/randtest/README.md

 In the experiment, 47 people received the supposedly IQ-enhancement drug (group A), and 42 people received an placebo (group B).
 Data are taken from [here](https://github.com/strawlab/best/blob/master/examples/smart_drug.py).

-For this example, two randomization test are carried out: (1) one in which the test statistic is the difference between the arithmetic means, and (2) in which the test statistic is the difference between the 20% trimmed means (i.e., trimmed 20% on each side) in order to account for the outliers in the data (execute the `example_smart_drug.py`).
+For this example, two randomization test are carried out: (1) one in which the test statistic is the difference between the arithmetic means, and (2) in which the test statistic is the difference between the 20% trimmed means (i.e., trimmed 20% on each side) in order to account for the outliers in the data.
+Run the `example_smart_drug.py` script as follows:

 ```{bash}
 $ make example_smart_drug